 Sean McDermott and the Buffalo Bills clinched a division crown for the first time since 1995, as well as a spot in the AFC Championship Game.
 Star quarterback Josh Allen put together a season worthy of MVP consideration and found instant chemistry with newly-acquired receiver Stefon Diggs.
 They were looking like serious contenders all season long and were on the verge of securing their first Super Bowl berth since 1993 until they were upended by the Kansas City Chiefs.
 With such a young talented corps on their roster, it won’t be the last time the Bills find themselves making a playoff run.

-Some role players’ contracts will have to be retooled this offseason, but the only major name set to become a free agent is linebacker Matt Milano.
+Some role players’ contracts will have to be retooled this offseason and the only major name– Matt Milano– was signed to a contract extension early.
 Offensive coordinator Brian Daboll was rumored to be leaving Buffalo to take a head coaching position, but he will ultimately stay put.
 2021 remains a crucial offseason and the 2021-22 season presents another opportunity for the Bills to make a run.

 In the meantime, Bills fans can celebrate their most successful season in almost 30 years– they earned it.